kaapstorm/samuel/11_england.rst

 "Did Jesus say,

-    "I tell you the truth.
-There are some people standing here who, before they die, will see the Son of Man coming with his kingdom."
+    'I tell you the truth.
+There are some people standing here who, before they die, will see the Son of Man coming with his kingdom.'

-because he intended to keep them alive for 2000 years, at least, or because he knew they would live for 2000 years, at least?
+because he intended to keep those people alive for 2000 years, at least, or because he knew they would live for 2000 years, at least?

 "Maybe God is not punishing you, Samuel.
 Maybe shit just happens, and something fucking weird happened that Passover weekend, and your body